-While it is absolutely challenging and complicated coming to terms with chronic or progressive illness and becoming a carer, it must also be recognised as a blessing.
-It can be considered so because it is you who is being entrusted to take care of your loved one, it is ultimately your responsibility to give them the best quality of life so by identifying the positive, you can breed this behaviour into those around you.
-Find reasons to smile, to feel the benefit of the closeness you now achieve with your loved one but don’t be afraid to seek help when needed.
-Speaking from experience the traumatic memories will fade if you choose to find the good in the time you’ve spent together and seek the good out of an otherwise overwhelming situation.
+While it is absolutely challenging and complicated to come to terms with a chronic or progressive illness and becoming a carer, it must also be recognised as a blessing.
+It can be considered so because it is you who is being entrusted to take care of your loved one, it is ultimately your responsibility to give them the best quality of life so, by identifying the positive, you can breed this behaviour into those around you.
+Find reasons to smile, to feel the benefit of the closeness you now achieve with your loved one, but don’t be afraid to seek help when needed.
+Speaking from experience, the traumatic memories will fade if you choose to find the good in the time you’ve spent together and sought the good out of an otherwise overwhelming situation.

 Katie Bagshawe is currently a Student Diagnostic Radiographer at the University of Derby.
 She holds an MSc in Psychology from Sheffield Hallam University.